Requirements for Website Design: Agente Example

 The second thing you need to outline is what you are going to achieve with your website: to spread a word about yourself, to sell your product, to invite your visitors to an event, etc. If you ask for a redesign, explain what you didn’t like in your previous website, for example, outdated styles, or the fact that nobody visits your website.

 Draw a typical image of an average people you expect to see as your website visitors — define their age, gender, region, other parameters.
-Probably, you faced with a typical portrait of your customer while outlining your marketing strategy, however, in this case, they determine not only content but also its form.
+Probably, you faced a typical portrait of your customer while outlining your marketing strategy, however, in this case, they determine not only content but also its form.

-EuroNews website in United Kingdom:
+EuroNews website in the United Kingdom:

 EuroNews website in Iran:

 If you care much about your business, you must have analyzed hundreds of times why your business rivals succeed or fail.
 One of the main factors is their online presence, namely their websites — review them, watch their demos or get inspiration from the platforms like Dribbble or Awwwards.